kevin-allen/neuropixels_related/microdrive_development/main.md

 Cemented to the skull and base when implanting.
 It needs to provide a very solid and stable platform for the probe plate.

+## Base

+We will enlarge the base we use for neuronexus probe.
+It will need to be longer and larger.

+## Connector plate

+This holds the pcb with the connector and is screwed to the back of the base.

+## Lid

+Light-weight structure protecting the probe and the rest of the material on the head.